Gr0ki/book-catalog/README.md

 There was CI process configured by using `Travis CI` (`pylint`, `pytest`, `coveralls`).

-All models, serializers and API endpoints were `covered by tests`.
+All models, serializers and API endpoints were `covered with tests`.

 Also, there were configured `Gunicorn` and `Nginx`, `mysql` and `Flask` app in separate `docker` containers.